 Its striking black exterior, two donjons, wide moat, vermilion bridge, and mountainous backdrop create picture perfect scenes from every angle.

 Perhaps most impressive is how much of the castle exists in its original state.
 The wooden interior is worn in places, as one would expect for a centuries old castle, but that authenticity provides a uniquely engaging experience you can’t get at some of Japan’s reconstructed castles.

 Nachisan is one of the most beautiful places in Japan because it epitomizes the country’s spiritual relationship with nature.

-On this sacred mountain, followers of Buddhism and Shinto worship Nachi Falls, Japan’s tallest waterfall.
+On this sacred mountain, followers of Buddhism and Shinto worship Nachi Falls, Japan’s tallest waterfall with a single uninterrupted drop.
 The waterfall combined with the pagoda of Seiganto-ji Temple creates a remarkably beautiful scene that captures the soul of Japan perfectly.

 Leading to and from this mountaintop complex of temples and shrines is a stone path surrounded by towering ancient cedar trees.
 This atmospheric trail forms the Ogumotori-goe section of the Kumano Kodo ancient pilgrimage route.

 With peaceful forests, historic hiking trails, a scenic waterfall, and classic Japanese architecture, Nachisan is definitely one of the best places to visit in Japan.